|

 title like the time he did Tracks of My Years on Radio 2!!!

-I used to enjoy them, a great act.
-Like Sailor had a harbour/quayside
+Asylum, I used to enjoy them, a great act.
+Like Sailor had a

-backdrop and set, they had a living room kind of set up.
+harbour/quayside backdrop and set, they had a living room kind of set

-Dury and I always got on because of the Gene Vincent connection.
-But way
+Ian Dury and I always got on because of the Gene Vincent connection.
+But

-back when he played Friars with Kilburn and The High Roads, I thought
+way back when he played Friars with Kilburn and The High Roads, I

-there's a bit of Gene Vincent here and in Upminster Kid he mentions Gene
+thought there's a bit of Gene Vincent here and in Upminster Kid he

-Clash at Stoke Mandeville Stadium was fun, but I had nothing to do with
+The Clash at Stoke Mandeville Stadium was fun, but I had nothing to do

 One of my favourite gigs ever, but a logistical nightmare.

-from the Friars stage going up there, that was nothing to do with me!
-I
+Apart from the Friars stage going up there, that was nothing to do with

 I saw you talking on the Bucks TV documentary about being able to relax